 A sudden windfall.

 A blessing, not a burden.

+A sudden windfall can be a welcome surprise, but the pressure of managing and dealing with it can be an unforeseen burden.
 A windfall can be defined as the unexpected or unplanned acquisition of financial assets that alters the recipient's financial position.
 This can be a welcome surprise, but the pressure of managing and dealing with a significant amount of money can also be an unforeseen burden.

-A California-based psychologist coined the term sudden wealth syndrome to describe the psychological issues associated with the unexpected acquisition of wealth.
-While coming into money should be a good thing, providing an opportunity to achieve happiness, many people who have suddenly become wealthy are overwhelmed; they start to overspend, grow suspicious of those around them and make poor decisions that lead to personal conflict and financial ruin.
+A California-based psychologist coined the term sudden wealth syndrome to describe the psychological issues associated with the unexpected acquisition of wealth.1 While coming into money should be a good thing, providing an opportunity to achieve happiness, many people who have suddenly become wealthy are overwhelmed; they start to overspend, grow suspicious of those around them and make poor decisions that lead to personal conflict and financial ruin.2